FriendsOfSymfony/FOSRestBundle/README.md

 Note that setting ``default_priorities`` to a non empty array enables Accept header negotiations.
-Also note in case for example more complex Accept header negotiations are required, the user should either set a custom ``ControllerListener`` class or register their own "onCoreController" event.
+Also note in case for example more complex Accept header negotiations are required, the user should either set a custom ``ControllerListener`` class or register their own "onKernelController" event.

     # app/config.yml
     fos_rest: